Question

 Technical

-Best for technical roles where you built complex systems or solutions from the ground up, emphasizing technical expertise and systematic approach
+Perfect for technical roles where you built complex systems, software, or solutions.
+It implies precision, technical expertise, and systematic problem-solving approach.

 Architected